purarue/exobrain/src/content/notes/food/protien_bars.md

 here are ones Ive tested:

+good:

+- (costco) kirkland signature protien bars (21g protien, 10g fiber, 2g sugar, 2g sugar alcohol) - these are pretty much the most decent one which I've found that isn't very expensive, and isn't full of sugar.
+Only downside is that it has milk, and I'm lactose intolerant (the cookie dough ones are fine, the chocolate ones I have to take a lactose pill with else I feel a bit sick)

-- pretty good:
+pretty good:

 - aloha bars (these use monkfruit)
   - chocolate mint
   - peanut butter chocolate chip (6/10, 3g saturated fat, a bit too sweet and has milk)
   - peanut butter cup
   - chocolate fudge brownie
   - chocolate chip cookie dough
   - vanilla almond crunch (4/10, not enough flavor)
   - chocolate caramel pecan (5/10, too sweet)
   - lemon cashew (5/10, not enough lemon)
   - coconut chocolate (7/10 tastes good, but 7g of saturated fat)

 good-ish, but not something I love: